Kami/node-cassandra-client/README.md

 ### Numbers
 The Javascript Number type doesn't match up well with the java longs and integers stored in Cassandra.
 Therefore all numbers returned in queries are BigIntegers.
 This means that you need to be careful when you do updates.
-If you're worried about losing precision, specify your numbers as strings.
+If you're worried about losing precision, specify your numbers as strings and use the BigInteger library.